Leen11002/HTU-Schedemy-Website/README.md

-At the beginning of each academic semester at HTU University, the academic administration faces challenges in organizing the process of course assignment for instructors and teaching assistants (TAs).
-Managing a large number of courses, instructors, and time slots often leads to scheduling conflicts and difficulties in tracking course assignments efficiently.
+At the beginning of each academic semester at HTU University, the academic administration faces challenges in organizing the process of assigning courses to instructors and teaching assistants (TAs).
+Handling a large number of courses, instructors, and available time slots often leads to scheduling conflicts and difficulties in efficiently tracking course assignments.

-To address this issue, the university decided to develop an electronic application that helps organize and manage the course registration and scheduling process in a centralized and structured manner.
-The application is designed around multiple pages, where each page is responsible for a specific task that supports effective management.
+To address this problem, the university decided to develop an electronic application that helps organize and manage the course registration and scheduling process in a centralized and structured manner.
+The application is designed using multiple pages, where each page is responsible for performing a specific task that supports effective academic management.

-The application includes:

-An Add Schedule page that allows adding courses to the semester schedule by specifying lecture time, course, assigned instructor, and teaching assistant.

-A View Schedule page that displays the complete schedule in a clear and organized format.

-A Manage Courses page to view and manage available courses.

-A Manage Instructors page to manage instructor information and their assigned courses.
+The application includes an Add Schedule page that allows administrators to add courses to the semester schedule by specifying the lecture time, selected course, assigned instructor, and teaching assistant.
+It also includes a View Schedule page that displays the complete schedule in a clear and organized format.
+In addition, a Manage Courses page is provided to view and manage all available courses, and a Manage Instructors page is used to manage instructor information and their assigned courses.

 The development team has completed building the application.
-The back-end is implemented using Spring Boot, and the front-end is hosted in a separate GitHub repository.
+The back-end is implemented using Spring Boot and is hosted in a separate GitHub repository.

-Deployment & Infrastructure Requirements

-The university plans to deploy the system as a production-ready platform and has the following requirements:
+The system provides the following back-end API methods:

-The front-end application must be deployed using AWS Amplify.

-The back-end application must be deployed on AWS using EC2 instances.

-The application must be accessible through a custom domain name that can be easily managed and updated.

-The system must support high availability and automatic scaling to handle increased usage during peak registration periods.

-The application must provide fast access to users from different geographical locations, as the university plans to open branches in multiple countries.

-The system must run continuously for many years, and any service failure or abnormal behavior must be monitored and detected automatically.

-When critical system events occur (such as instance failure, scaling actions, or deployment changes), the responsible technical team must be notified immediately.

-The infrastructure should support safe application updates without service interruption.

-Tasks

-Task 1 – Architecture Design
-Propose an AWS-based infrastructure architecture that satisfies the above requirements.
-Clearly explain the services used and how they contribute to availability, scalability, global access, monitoring, and notification.

-Task 2 – Implementation
-Implement the proposed solution by:

-Deploying the front-end application using AWS Amplify.

-Deploying the Spring Boot back-end application on AWS EC2.

-Configuring the required AWS services to support domain management, global access, monitoring, event handling, and notifications.

-Ensuring that the application can be updated without service interruption.

-The implementation should follow best practices and demonstrate a clear understanding of cloud infrastructure concepts.
+GET Courses
+This method retrieves all available courses in the system.
+It is used to display the list of courses and allows administrators to select courses when creating schedules.
+This method is used in the Courses page and in schedule creation forms.

+POST Course
+This method is responsible for creating a new course.
+It saves course details such as name, code, description, and instructor, and stores the data in the Courses table or collection.
+It is used in the course management page.

+GET Scheduled Classes
+This method retrieves all scheduled classes.
+It returns detailed schedule information including the course, day, time slot, location, and instructor.
+It is used in the “All Scheduled Classes” page.

+POST Scheduled Class
+This method creates a new scheduled class by linking a course to a specific day and time slot.
+It prevents scheduling conflicts and saves the schedule entry in the database.
+This method is used in the admin or staff scheduling interface.

+PATCH Scheduled Class
+This method updates an existing scheduled class.
+It allows modifications to the time, day, location, or instructor, and is used to modify schedules, fix conflicts, or reschedule classes.

+DELETE Scheduled Class
+This method deletes a scheduled class from the system.
+It removes the class from the schedule and frees the associated time slot.

+For deployment instructions and additional configuration details, the back-end GitHub repository should be reviewed, as it contains the necessary information for correctly deploying the application.